Building A Client Referral Network

 Why be in-network with insurance carriers if tele nutrition reimbursement is inconsistent?

 I currently accept insurance because I think that it helps make my nutrition practice a little more accessible to be in-network.
 Not all plans offer it but at least I can call their plan to check for coverage and I feel I’m doing my best to make my services accessible to a wide range of clients.
 I am confident that coverage will continue to improve in the future.
-For now I still accept cash and flexible spending account for those who have plans that don’t cover it.
+For now I still accept cash and a flexible spending account for those who have plans that don’t cover it.

 How do you introduce “telenutrition” when pitching your nutrition services to MDs?

 That depends on the situation.
 Sometimes I’m just giving a very simple explanation of what telenutrition is and the general experience for both referring and on the patient side.
 If I have more time I have a one-page sheet that summarizes some of the studies on telehealth and nutrition counseling.
 I use an evidence-based approach in nutrition counseling and the same applies for the method of education.
 The field of telehealth and telenutrition is still very young but there is evidence to show its effectiveness.
+Make your transition to online and telehealth easy with Heathie, sign up for a free account today.

 Any words of advice for dietitians who are feeling overwhelmed by finding new referral sources for their practice?